September 28, 2025 | Bryan Berk

 However, most people start their day with a big breakfast...

-This breakfast will often contain lots of carbs and sugar with things like cereal, oatmeal, waffles, french toast, cinnamon rolls, and so on.
+This breakfast will often contain lots of carbs and sugar with things like cereal, oatmeal, waffles, pancakes, french toast, cinnamon rolls, and so on.

-Now you're starting your day giving your body carbs and sugar as fuel which will give you energy but then give you a big crash not long after.
+Now you're starting your day by giving your body carbs and sugar as fuel which will give you energy but then give you a big crash not long after.

 On top of this you're already putting your body into digestion which will make you more unproductive due to blood flow moving from your brain to your digestive system...